gokyle/filecache/README.md

 * `InCache(name string)` returns true if `name` is in the cache.

 ### Primary Methods
-While the cache has several methods available, there are three main functions you will likely use to interact with cache apart from initialisation and shutdown.
+While the cache has several methods available, there are four main functions you will likely use to interact with cache apart from initialisation and shutdown.
 All three of them provide transparent access to files; if the file is in the cache, it is read from the cache.
 Otherwise, the file is checked